 KC Robotics Solution

-The system includes a 3KVA 120 vac to 230 vac step up transformer that permits operation with 120 VAC incoming power.
+The material handling solutions includes a 3KVA 120 vac to 230 vac step up transformer that permits operation with 120 VAC incoming power.

 This robotic system utilizes a KUKA KR 6 R700 with 2d vision driven with the KUKA VisionTech software, using two cameras to find the chip and then verify the chip location in the gripper.
 This system detects and properly orientates the presented I.C. product and places it in the supplied testing unit.
 Once detection unit has evaluated the I.C., the robot places the chip either in the “go” accepted part bin or “no go” rejected part bin.